 While this deferment doesn’t save businesses money, it does allow them to retain much-needed capital in the short term.

-Note: Employers won’t be eligible if they receive a loan under the Paycheck Protection Program if they utilize this deferment.
+Note: Employers are still eligible to receive a loan under the Paycheck Protection Program if they utilize this deferment.
+(Note: This was previously not the case under the CARES Act.)

 The Employee Retention Credit